 Gold:

-Gold is the number of choices for all our jewelry.
-We have a staying in Tibetan, we must have a piece in gold on once body to gain spiritual power over the negative omens and bad energy.
-You will often find our people using gold teeth, we believe having gold teeth helps prevents one from the poisoning.
-You will also see us using gold butter lamp and even decorating holy statues with the gold.
+Gold is the number one choice for all our jewelry.
+We have a saying in Tibetan: we must have a piece of gold on one’s body to gain spiritual power over the negative omens and bad energy.
+You will often find our people wearing gold teeth.
+We believe having gold teeth helps prevent one from poisoning.
+You will also see us using a gold butter lamp and even decorating holy statues with gold.

 Sliver:

-We don’t really use much of the silver on once body as jewelry, but we often use silver wear for the offering to the gods in our chapels and temples.
-You will often find our people using old Chinese silver coins as jewels and also large silver belt buckle for the women in central Tibet especially around the Mount Everest region of Tibet.
+We don’t use much silver on one’s body as jewelry, but we often wear silver jewelry for offerings to the gods in our chapels and temples.
+You will usually find our people using old Chinese silver coins as jewels and large silver belt buckles for the women in central Tibet, especially around the Mount Everest region of Tibet.

 Thogcha:

-Thogcha is the metal from tektites and meteorites which are often high in iron content.
+Thogcha is the metal from tektites and meteorites, often high in iron content.
 We believe thokcha is formed naturally when a thunderbolt strikes the earth.
 It will be found by chance either on or under the ground by a lucky person.
-Which is why having a piece of Thogcha is consider as a good luck charm, and some old Thogcha item could be expensive to buy.
+This is why having a piece of Thogcha is considered a good luck charm, and some old Thogcha items could be expensive.

 Ornaments in Tibetan Jewelry

-All the piece of Tibetan Jewelry will have part of ornaments of natural stone.
-Turquoise and coral are the most favored gemstone.
-Besides these two, we often use amber, lapis lazuli, jade, garnet, agates, rubies, sapphires, amethyst, carnelian is used too.
+All the pieces of Tibetan Jewelry will have parts of natural stone ornaments.
+Turquoise and coral are the most favored gemstones.
+Besides these two, we often use amber, lapis lazuli, jade, garnet, agates, rubies, sapphires, amethyst, and carnelian.
 Yak bone is used in jewelry making.

-In the old days, Tibet has a vast collection of gemstones, many of them traveled from far away distances and are a testament to ancient trading links for which no written records exist.
+In the past, Tibet had a vast collection of gemstones, many of which traveled from far away and are a testament to ancient trading links for which no written records exist.
 Ivory arrived from India.
 Cloudy yellow amber came from the Baltic.
 Turquoise and agate were brought in from Afghanistan.
 Pearls and coral were traded from the Mediterranean.
-Glass beads were bought from India, China and from eastern Europe.
+Glass beads were bought from India, China, and Eastern Europe.

 Tibetan women Jewelry

-It is essential for the Tibetan women to dress well and use all the jewelry in the house during the special social occasions.
-We believe having our women wears all the most elegant jewelry we can manage to purchase to show off the family position in the community.
-Majority of the Tibetan female deities are dress well in jewelry.
-Having our wives and mother to dress elegantly with all the jewelry bring good luck and fortune for the family.
+Tibetan women must dress well and wear all the jewelry in the house during special social occasions.
+Having our women wear all the most elegant jewelry we can manage to purchase shows off the family’s position in the community.
+The majority of the Tibetan female deities wear jewelry.
+Having our wives and mothers dress elegantly with all the jewelry brings good luck and fortune for the family.

-In the old times, all the wealthy families would put so many jewels on their women that sometimes they can barely move in the entire structure of ornament.
+In the old days, wealthy families would put so many jewels on their women that sometimes they could barely move in the entire structure of the ornaments.

 Tibetan Jewelry for Men

-In Tibetan culture, women are considered as the pillar of the house and men as think as the out wall of the house.
-It is women responsibility to look after the child and day to day activities of the house and men are responsible for making money and working in the fields.
+In Tibetan culture, women are considered the pillars of the house, and men are considered the outer walls.
+Women are responsible for looking after the child and the day-to-day activities of the house, and men are responsible for making money and working in the fields.
 Since men will have to do more work, they use less jewelry.
-The most elegant jewel men would have to Amulet made of gold, silver or ordinary metal base on the family.
+Depending on the family, the most elegant jewel men would have to have an Amulet made of gold, silver, or ordinary metal.

-All men should have a ring on their finger, it signifies the adulthood of the men.
-Many men will have gold teeth to prevent one for the food poisoning, are some may have to go to a great distance to earn a living for the family.
+All men should have a ring on their finger, which signifies adulthood.
+Many men will have gold teeth to prevent food poisoning; some may have to go far to earn a living for the family.

 Some of the most common Art we use in our jewelry.